Consumer Medicine Information

 Tell your doctor if you have or have had any of the following medical conditions:

 heartburn, indigestion, stomach ulcers or other stomach problems

 kidney or liver disease

-skin reaction due to another medicine
+skin reactions due to another medicine

 asthma or breathing disorders

-a reaction to any other NSAID
+a reaction to any other NSAID medicine

 high blood pressure or heart problems